TorontoDataScientistsWithoutBorders/TorontoDataScientistsWithoutBorders.github.io/about.md

 * analytics project for social good
 * accept consulting requests about data analytics tasks
 * career fairs (member free events; $2 non-member)
+* members are authorized to publish blogs on our platform

 ### Membership